Dark Mode Light Mode

 There are a few things to remember if you want to go to the Sultan Qaboos Mosque.
 When people aren’t praying between 8am and 11 am, people can tour the mosque but must dress modestly and take their shoes off before entering.
 But it’s actually nice to walk around on your socks!

 Women must also wear scarves to cover their hair.
-You can rent them at the mosque entrance if you don’t bring appropriate clothes.
+If you don’t bring appropriate clothes, you can rent them at the mosque entrance.
 Guards will check your clothing.

 Final Thoughts on The Sultan Qaboos Mosque